Skip to main content

 • Attribution is based on last non-direct click within a 90-day window.
 Multi-touch contribution is not modelled.

-• LinkedIn benchmarks rely on a smaller sample (n=78 accounts) and carry wider confidence intervals.
+• LinkedIn benchmarks rely on a smaller sample and carry wider confidence intervals; per-metric n is disclosed in the benchmark table.

 • Organic search performance is referenced but not benchmarked in this edition.